 Licensed Master Social Worker, Behavioral Health Specialist

 Eloy Reyes was raised in Childress, Tx.
 He served in the United States Army as an Infantryman and deployed to Iraq in 2009.
 After he left the Army, Eloy moved back to the Panhandle to pursue his college degree.
 Eloy graduated from WTAMU with a Bachelor of Arts in Social Work in August of 2014, and a Masters of Science in Social Work in December of 2015.

 Eloy started as an intern at Family Support Services, and was hired on to do intakes, work with Spanish-speaking clients, supervise court-ordered visitations, teach anger management classes, facilitate Batterers Intervention and Prevention groups, and anything else we can throw at him.

 Rebecca was born in California, making her way to Texas 25 years ago and has lived in Amarillo for 16 years.
 She is married and has three sons.
-In her spare time she enjoys spending time with her granddaughter.
+In her spare time, she enjoys spending time with her grandchildren.